History of the University of South Carolina: Reemergence as a university

+Women's enrollment at the university had been rising since they were first admitted in 1895, and during the 1920s, women comprised a quarter of the student population.
+During World War I, women were finally allowed to live on campus, in dormitories that had been occupied by male students.
+In 1924, the university built the first women's dormitory, which was later called Wade Hampton College.

 An aura of stagnation existed at the university in the early 1920s and the trustees elected William Davis Melton in 1922 to revive its fortunes.
 Melton launched a campaign to popularize the institution by convincing the people of the state that it was not exclusively for the elite or a special interest group, but rather for the masses.
 He gained a major increase in the appropriation by the legislature for the university, and in 1924 student enrollment surpassed that of Clemson for the first time.
 Following Melton's death in 1926, Davison McDowell Douglas was elected president to consolidate the gains and tighten academic standards.
 The board of trustees called upon James Rion McKissick in 1936 to return to Melton's policies of popularizing the university.

+In 1937, Charles Bruce Bailey attempted to desegregate the university by applying as a black applicant to its law school.
+He was the grandson of Paris Simkins, who had graduated from USC's law school in 1876 when it was briefly desegregated.
+Bailey's application was rejected.

 McKissick established the University News Service to combat perceived misconceptions of the university and to promote the high moral character of the students.
 Due in large part to his efforts, enrollment reached record numbers and the university entered the 1940s with a renewed sense of optimism.
 Yet, the world soon became engulfed by World War II.
 To help with the loss of enrollment because of mobilization, the university received a Naval ROTC detachment.
 The university was quickly transformed into a Naval school when the Navy set up a V-5 Navy Flight Preparatory School, a Civil Aeronautics Administration-War Training Service program, and a V-12 Navy College Training Program.
 The V-12 program was the most important to the university because the trainees were enrolled in classes; they became active participants in student life and extracurricular activities.